Maryada Ramanna

-Maryada Ramanna is a 2010 Indian Telugu-language action comedy drama film co-written and directed by S. S. Rajamouli.
-The film is produced by Shobu Yarlagadda and Prasad Devineni under Arka Media Works.
-The film stars Sunil, Saloni and Nagineedu.
-It has music composed by M. M. Keeravani with cinematography and editing performed by Ram Prasad and Kotagiri Venkateswara Rao respectively.
+Maryada Ramanna is a 2010 Indian Telugu-language comedy drama film directed by S. S. Rajamouli, who co-wrote the script with S. S. Kanchi.
+Produced by Shobu Yarlagadda and Prasad Devineni under Arka Media Works, the film stars Sunil, Saloni and Nagineedu in the lead roles.
+The music was composed by M. M. Keeravani, with cinematography by Ram Prasad.

-When Rajamouli watched S.Narayan's 2002 comedy film Balagalittu Olage Baa, he liked it immensely and wanted to re-tell the same story in his own way.
-He tried to contact the original creators but found out that the original writers of the film were long dead and that the film's copyright had expired as it had been over 75 years since the film's release.
-S. S. Kanchi and Rajamouli had adapted that story with a Rayalaseema backdrop focusing on the factional violence and hospitality that co-existed in the region.
+It is Inspired by the Buster Keaton's silent comedy film Our Hospitality.
+When Rajamouli watched Our Hospitality, he liked it immensely and wanted to retell the story in his own way.
+He attempted to contact the original creators but discovered that the original writers had long since died and that the film's copyright had expired, as it had been over 75 years since its release.
+S. S. Kanchi and Rajamouli adapted the story with a Rayalaseema backdrop, focusing on the factional violence and hospitality that co-existed in the region.